 This wiring is for measuring the power of a three phase system without a neutral conductor.
-This circuit should be measured with wiring '2+0 Channels', '2+1 Channels' or '2+2 Channels'.
+This circuit should be measured with wiring '2+2 Channels'.
 Here current and voltage are measured with transformers to enlarge the ranges, e. g. for measuring in middle or high voltage systems with also high currents.
 The both free channels could be used to measure another three phase system: refer "3.3.5 Measuring circuit for measuring efficiency of 3/3phase systems".